slaclab/pysmurf/README.SmurfProcessor.md

 In order to use these devices, you need to, per each band:
 - configure at least 2 fixed tones, and assign them 2 two difference channels in the SMuRF packet,
-- give the a list with the channel number and a list with the frequency (in GHz) of the fixed tone tone to this module using the variables `toneChannels` and `toneFrequencies`, and
+- give the a list with the channel number and a list with the frequency (in `MHz`) of the fixed tone tone to this module using the variables `toneChannels` and `toneFrequencies`, and
 - enable the device by setting `Disable` to `False`.

 If all is configured correctly, you should see the variable `Ready` set to `True`, and the estimated values of `tau` and `theta` will be presented in the variables `Tau` and `Theta`, respectively.